 There’s also been growing evidence that there was more to the story than just negligence or incompetence.
 In 2017, it was revealed that Facebook hired a PR firm that tried to discredit critics by linking them with George Soros.
 Though he isn’t a fan of Donald Trump, George Soros doesn’t like Mark Zuckerberg either – and he criticized Facebook for having such an impact on society during his speech at Davos in early 2018.

 The Cambridge Analytica scandal is fundamentally different from most other problems we’ve mentioned so far because it represents Facebook’s most egregious violation of user trust in the company’s history.
-While it may not be illegal to sell advertisements or disseminate fake news, this scandal affected hundreds of millions.
+While it may not be illegal to sell advertisements or disseminate fake news, this scandal affected millions.
 It involved the exploitation of personal data for purposes that its owners never authorized.

 The whole thing began with a quiz app that was taken by 200,000 users around 2014.
 The developer behind the app was supposed to only access information available to friends on their list.
 Still, this rule wasn’t enforced, and he ended up collecting over 50 million profiles instead.

-Many users willingly signed up for his quiz game, but others had no idea their information was being collected until years later when the story broke into the mainstream media.
+Many users willingly signed up for his quiz game, but others had no idea their information was being collected until years later, when the story broke into the mainstream media.
 But even if they had known, they had no idea what Cambridge Analytica would end up doing with their data.

 The Trump campaign hired the firm.
 While it initially claimed to be working for multiple political groups, there’s only evidence of them ever working for one – the effort to get Donald Trump elected in 2016.
 So it seems as if this whole thing was done illegally at best or part of a criminal conspiracy at worst.